Reaching the Children of Inmates

 CEF is a Bible-centered, worldwide organization composed of born-again believers whose purpose is to evangelize boys and girls with the Gospel of the Lord Jesus Christ, disciple them in the Word of God and establish them in a Bible-believing church for Christian living.

 So if we are a children’s ministry, why do we work with prisoners?
 Consider the following statistics:

 Identifying these children can be challenging.
-Thus far the most effective way of finding them is through the inmates.
-We do this by going into the prisons and distributing our What Went Wrong? booklets during a worship service or in their living quarters.
+Thus far the most effective way of finding them is through their incarcerated parents.
+We do this by visiting prisons and distributing our What Went Wrong? booklets during a worship service or in their living quarters.
+We also collaborate with many chaplains and other ministries who distribute the What Went Wrong? booklets as a supplement to their programs for inmates and/or their children.
 These booklets explain the Gospel and invite the inmates to trust Christ as Savior.
-The last page is an enrollment form for the Truth Chasers Club (formerly the CEF Mailbox Club).
+The last page is an enrollment form for the Truth Chasers Club.
 This gives them the opportunity to enroll themselves as well as their children in the club.

 Our goal is to place a What Went Wrong? booklet into the hands of every inmate in America.
 Through the inmates we hope to reach their children and guide them down a different path so that someday they will not be behind bars themselves asking, “What went wrong?”